juanitogan/slick/README.md

 - Permutations.
   - Slick is not yet slick enough to process permutations.
 Bugger.
 If Slick ever is that slick, Slick will likely use a double-star convention (\*\*&nbsp;\*\*) much like the double-dash parent layers for options.
 Permutations are scenarios like when you want all the layers in one permutation group to be combined one-by-one with all the layers in another permutation group (and/or with the non-permutating option layers).
 There is a (much-more-boringly-named-:tongue:-although-"fluffware"-sounds-pretty-exciting-:wink:) tool that does this: [export_layer_combinations](https://github.com/fluffware/export_layer_combinations).
 It outputs PNGs.
+  - Hmm, like that other tool does, I may also need to add a group identifier convention to allow a single permutation group to appear in more than one parent layer.
+This could get messy real quick... which sounds very unslick.
+Since this is likely to slip up artists that may not need such fancy-pantsiness, this is sounding a lot like this should be relegated to a spinoff tool.
+Maybe called: _SLiP Layer Permutator_.
+  - I, personally, have no need for automated permutations yet.
+Thus, someone will need to talk me into building such a feature for when I get bored with all the other multiverse-improvement-attempting-but-often-failing-at-being-a-hero stuff I do.
+I do have permutations of the example car art seen above but, currently, I handle them two other ways.
+For example, that `(pilot)` layer could be split into two permutation layers called `Occupied` and `Unoccupied`.
+But, instead of permutating out to 16 files instead of 8, I just handle the pilot art with a single add-in sprite.
+I also have car-damage permutations, but the art for the damage is so different that I choose to handle that scenario with a separate master file for each damage level.

 - Consider an option to delete hidden layers (as mentioned earlier).